Juventus fall to Messi's Barcelona without Covid-hit Ronaldo - RFI

 Barcelona are top of Group G with six points after two games with Juventus on three.
 The reverse fixture takes place at the Camp Nou on December 8.

+"We need to grow.
+I hope to have the other players back soon.

+"I have no other solutions, those who play have to stay 90 minutes, so it's difficult when there are matches close together."

-The 35-year-old Ronaldo, the top scorer in the history of the competition with 130 goals, was furious at missing out.
+The 35-year-old Ronaldo, the top scorer in the history of the competition with 130 goals, was furious at missing the game.

 The Portuguese superstar had needed to test negative 24 hours before the game to take part in his sixth Champions League meeting against Argentine Messi.